When you open a Lifetime ISA there are some rules around how, when and what you can withdraw this money for.

-Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government withdrawal charge, which would mean you would get back less than you paid in.
+Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government withdrawal charge, which means you would get back less than you paid in.
 After that, you can withdraw money to buy your first home, but for any other withdrawals before the age of 60, the government withdrawal charge will apply (unless you are diagnosed with a terminal illness).

 How the charge is calculated

-This example doesn't include any interest earned.
+This example is for a non-house purchase withdrawal before the age of 60 and doesn't include any interest earned.

 Actions |